Crime and Corruption Commission

 What if I am the one being complained about?

-The CMC will contact you for your side of the story.
-You should get legal advice before talking to the CMC.
+The CCC will contact you for your side of the story.
+You should get legal advice before talking to the CCC.

-What happens if the CMC finds there is misconduct?
+What happens if the CCC finds there is misconduct?

-The CMC only investigates and makes recommendations about what should happen to the organisation or public official.
+The CCC only investigates and makes recommendations about what should happen to the organisation or public official.
 It cannot find a state organisation or a public servant guilty of a crime.
 Only a court does that.
-CMC cannot discipline anyone for misconduct either.
+CCC cannot discipline anyone for misconduct either.

 - that a public servant be prosecuted for a crime